improvedk/improve.dk/source/_posts/orcamdf-now-supports-databases-with-multiple-data-files/orcamdf-now-supports-databases-with-multiple-data-files.md

 }
 ```

-And when run, you’ll see this:
+And when run, you'll see this:

 image_6.png

 All the way down to 100.
-Notice how the A column identity value is jumping – this is due to the fact that we’re allocating one extent per data file in round robin fashion.
-ID’s 1-8 in the first data file, 9-16 in the second data file and finally 17-24 in the third data file.
+Notice how the A column identity value is jumping – this is due to the fact that we're allocating one extent per data file in round robin fashion.
+ID's 1-8 in the first data file, 9-16 in the second data file and finally 17-24 in the third data file.
 At this point pages 25-32 are allocated in the first data file again, and so on.
-Since it’s a heap, we’re scanning these in allocation order – by file.
+Since it's a heap, we're scanning these in allocation order – by file.
 That causes us to get results 1-8, 25-32, 49-56, 73-80 and finally 97-100 all from the first file first, and then 9-16, 33-40, etc. from the second and finally the remaining pages from the third data file.
 Think that looks weird?
-Well, it’s exactly the same for SQL Server:
+Well, it's exactly the same for SQL Server:

 image_8.png